-Responding to Israel's Regional Campaign.
+Responding to Israel's Regional Air Campaign.
 Iran has been expanding the capabilities of the IRGC and the Quds Force in Syria for some years.
-It has repeatedly tried to bring missile and drone systems into Syria that could threaten Israel without relying on Lebanese Hezbollah's massive arsenal or the more limited capabilities of HAMAS.
+It has repeatedly tried to bring missile and drone systems into Syria that could threaten Israel without relying on Lebanese Hezbollah's massive arsenal or the more limited capabilities of Hamas.
 Iran would benefit greatly from having bases outside Lebanon and Gaza from which its own personnel could operate its own advanced weapons systems.

-Hezbollahi arsenal is large and increasingly capable, but Hezbollah itself is vulnerable to Israeli conventional attacks.
-It is confined in a relatively small area in a tiny country on Israel's HAMAS is even more vulnerable because of Israeli control over Gaza and the group's much weaker financial position.
-Syria is a sizable country, by contrast, and the forces of the Iranian military coalition there are strong enough to deter an Israeli ground offensive.
-It is also covered by advanced Russian air defense systems that would pose a serious challenge even to the vaunted Israeli Air Force (if and when Moscow used those systems against Israeli attack).
-If Iran could establish Syria as a base for the forward deployment of missile and drone systems under its direct control it could threaten Israel with meaningful military strikes that did not originate in Iran.
+The Hezbollah arsenal is large and increasingly capable, but Hezbollah itself is vulnerable to Israeli conventional attacks.
+It is confined in a relatively small area in a tiny country on Israel's border.
+Hamas is even more vulnerable because of Israeli control over Gaza and the group's much weaker financial position.

+By contrast, Syria is a sizable country, and the forces of the Iranian military coalition there are strong enough to deter an Israeli ground offensive.
+It is also covered by advanced Russian air defense systems that would pose a serious challenge even to the vaunted Israeli Air Force (if and when Moscow used those systems against an Israeli attack).
+If Iran could establish Syria as a base for the forward deployment of missile and drone systems under its direct control, it could threaten Israel with meaningful military strikes that did not originate in Iran.
 It would thereby gain a fig leaf of implausible deniability, but more importantly be able to use some of its more capable weapons that lack the range to hit Israel from the Islamic Republic itself.

 The Israelis have responded with an escalating air campaign in Syria that reportedly targets primarily Iranian efforts to transport and deploy high-end weapons.
-Moscow has not used its aircraft or ground-based air defense systems against these Israeli attacks and has taken control over some of the air defense systems it had given to the Assad regime after the regime mistakenly shot down a Russian plane during an Israeli airstrike.
-The Iranians, for their part, have done relatively little directly to respond to the Israeli air campaign other than to continue their efforts to get systems into Syria, and what they have tried has so far not deterred Israel.
-19

-Tehran recently began experimenting with moving advanced weapons systems that could threaten Israel into Iraq, however.20 It was presumably testing whether the Israelis would conduct airstrikes into Iraq despite the presence of the U.S. military operating there (and, possibly, whether the U.S. itself would attack its The Israelis have responded by forces). expanding their air campaign to hit targets in The Abgaig strike may have been Iraq.21 intended in part to send a message to Tel Aviv about Iran's capabilities and willingness to escalate without engaging Iran directly in an open conflict with Israel at this time, especially given the difficulty it Tehran has had conducting reprisal attacks against Israel itself.22
+Moscow has not used its aircraft or ground-based air defense systems against these Israeli attacks and has taken control over some of the air defense systems it had given to the Assad regime after the regime mistakenly shot down a Russian plane during an Israeli air strike.18 The Iranians, for their part, have done relatively little directly to respond to the Israeli air campaign other than to continue their efforts to get systems into Syria, and what they have tried has so far not deterred Israel.19 threaten Israel into Iraq.20 It was presumably testing whether the Israelis would conduct air strikes into Iraq despite the presence of the US military operating there (and, possibly, whether the US itself would attack its forces).
+The Israelis have responded by expanding their air campaign to hit targets in Iraq.21 The Abqaiq strike may have been intended in part to send a message to Tel Aviv about Iran's capabilities and willingness to escalate without engaging Iran directly in an open conflict with Israel at this time, especially given the difficulty Tehran has had conducting reprisal attacks against Israel itself.22